architjen/domain_adap/README.md

 — There are 2 ‘.py’ files with Subspace alignment and Entropic regularized optimal transport implementation

+- dslr.mat & webcam.mat are the dataset to test the algorithms

 — SA.py file is the comparison of [SA + 1-NN] algorithm with simple 1-NN
 Score 1 is of 1-NN